ServiceStack/ServiceStackVS/angular-spa.md

 }))
 ```

-#### 04-deploy-app
+#### 03-deploy-app

-To give developers a starting point for deployment, we have included the use of a **grunt-msdeploy** task that can deploy to an IIS server with Web deploy.
+To give developers a starting point for deployment, we have included the use of a **gulp-msdeploy** task that can deploy to an IIS server with Web deploy.
 Config for the deployment, eg the IIS Server address, application name, username and password is located in the `/wwwroot_build/publish/config.js`.

     {
         "iisApp": "YourAppName",